subhammukharjee/Pythonweb/README.md

-# Python-using-pandas
+# Python For Data Science
-Python for Data Science using Pandas
+Data Analytics using Python